 4.2.2.
 A new program of instruction that is outside of the institution’s primary role.

 4.3.
-The following chart shows the program levels for which institutions are authorized to offer programs without Board of Regents approval.
+The following chart shows the program levels for which institutions are authorized to offer programs without Board of Higher Education approval.

 4.3.1.
 Institutions unsure whether a proposed program is within their mission may consult the Office of the Commissioner for a determination from the ASAC.